IAmMoltony/ds-craft/BUILD.md

 - `clean`: removes binaries and intermediate files
 - `run`: runs DS-Craft

+So this means that running `make` builds the game, `make clean build` rebuilds, etc.

 ## Running

 To run using the makefile, you can use the `run` target.
 However, you